 Hello!
 I’m Hamlet.
 I’m a copywriter, marketer, and brand strategist.
 I use dynamic words and craft resonant content in order to build the implicit memory connection between brands and consumers.

-When I think about my favorite companies and why I love them, there’s a common theme: purpose-driven storytelling weaving throughout the open spaces between exciting offerings, art, people, and values.
+When I think about my favorite companies and why I love them, there’s a common theme: purpose-driven storytelling weaving through the open spaces between exciting offerings, art, people, and values.

 Good copy and marketing can invoke a moment in time that a willing individual accepts as a positive impact that your brand and team made on their life.
 I’m always looking to create that moment.